 Cabin on top of Keno Hill

-On the descent, we ventured onto a side road leading to another cabin.
+On the descent, we ventured onto a side road.
 A marmot graced us with his presence, but the dog saw him too and his barking prompted the marmot to disappear before I could get a picture.

 Keno Hill cabin